milesherrman/VoiceAuthentication/README.md

-# Voice Authentication Mechanism for Secure Voice Calls
+# Enhancing Real-Time Voice Authentication
 =====================================================

 This project, developed as a senior project for California Polytechnic State University, aims to create a robust voice authentication mechanism for secure voice calls.
 The primary objective is to design a system that can accurately differentiate between genuine and spoofed audio clips, as well as identify individual speakers.
 This project serves as a proof of concept of a multi-model method of authenticating an individual through passive liveness detecion.